isaacs/node-lru-cache/README.md

   // the number of most recently used items to keep.
   // note that we may store fewer items than this if maxSize is hit.

-  max: 500, // <-- mandatory, you must give a maximum capacity
+  max: 500, // <-- Technically optional, but see "Storage Bounds Safety" below

   // if you wish to track item size, you must provide a maxSize
   // note that we still will only keep up to max *actual items*,